ImpGuard/heimer/docs/specs.md

         x3:int x4:int

-Then, the generated parser would recognize this input as a `Line` object:
+Then, the generated Parser would recognize this input as a `Line` object:

     1 2